 1. Is an e-way Bill mandatory while transporting goods?

-Yes, under Rule 138 of CGST Rules, 2017, an e-way bill is mandatory when a taxpayer or any person is transporting goods valued at more than Rs.
+Yes, under Rule 138 of CGST Rules, 2017, taxpayers or any person must obtain an e-way bill when they are transporting goods valued at more than Rs.
 50,000 within or outside the State.
 The permit enhances the real-time tracking of consignments and checks for instances of tax evasion.

 2. What’s the minimum distance mandate for an e-way bill?

-When goods worth more than Rs.
-50,000 are sent within the same state and directly to the person who will receive them, an e-way bill is needed.
+When sending products over Rs.
+50,000 within the same state straight to the recipient, an e-way bill is required.
 The e-way bill is a document that shows the details of the goods and the transport.
 The goods must travel at least 1 Km to get an e-way bill.

-3. Whose responsibility is to generate the e-way bill?
+3. Whose responsibility is it to generate the e-way bill?

 Every registered person engaged in the transportation of goods can generate the e-way bill of consignment goods whose value is more than fifty thousand rupees.
-While it is usually the supplier’s responsibility before goods hit the road, the recipient and transporter can do so in exceptional circumstances, especially when the supplier is not a registered taxpayer.
+While the supplier usually holds responsibility before goods hit the road, the recipient and transporter can assume this role in exceptional circumstances, especially when the supplier is not a registered taxpayer.

 4. What is the requirement for extending the validity of an e-way bill?